damarising/warri-emmanuel-/FOSS4G-E-Meeting-2017-07-19.md

    even: complex features in mapserver?

-   - even might get funding for python funding support end of year
+   - even: might get funding for python funding support end of year

- qgis: - list of companies + estimate
+   - jeff: the QGIS list of companies + estimate for each release is a good working example

-         - maintenance costs?
+         - QGIS also includes maintenance cost in feature estimates (docs, installers)

     astrid: company likely interested in general yearly sponsorship